Newly industrialized country: Criticism

 NICs usually benefit from comparatively low wage costs, which translates into lower input prices for suppliers.
 As a result, it is often easier for producers in NICs to outperform and outproduce factories in developed countries, where the cost of living is higher, and trade unions and other organizations have more political sway.
 This comparative advantage is often criticized by advocates of the fair trade movement.

 Problems

 While South Africa is considered wealthy on a wealth-per-capita basis, economic inequality is persistent and extreme poverty remains high in the country.

-Mexico's economic growth is hampered in some areas by an ongoing drug war.
+South Africa is a NIC with 34% of population unemployed and poor.

 Other NICs face common problems such as widespread corruption and political instability, as well as other circumstances that cause them to face the middle income trap.